informatica-global/pandoc-texlive-full/README.md

 # Docker Container for Pandoc with Full Multilingual LaTeX Packages and Arabic Fonts

 This container leverages Docker to run Pandoc with the necessary LaTeX packages and fonts, ensuring a consistent and reproducible environment for PDF generation.
-It can be used for any of the file formats supported by Pandoc.
-It is specifically geared towards making an easy consistent workflow to use Markdown for professional documents and presentations with beautiful LaTeX typesetting all done automatically.
+It supports various file formats handled by Pandoc and is tailored to facilitate a streamlined workflow for creating professional documents and presentations with Markdown and LaTeX typesetting.

 This Docker container provides the latest Pandoc release from its official GitHub repository, bundled with a comprehensive set of LaTeX packages and additional Arabic fonts to enhance Arabic language support.
-Please note that due to the inclusion of the `texlive-full` packages, the container download size exceeds 2GB.
+Due to the inclusion of the `texlive-full` packages, the container download size exceeds 2GB.

 ## Running the Container